-In addition, Units 5 is deficient in Private Open Space Amenity by three square metres and Unit 7 by one square metre.
-This is detrimental for future occupants of Units 5 & 7 for the life of the development and is unacceptable and should therefore be refused.
+In addition, Units 5 is deficient in Private Open Space Amenity by Two square metres.
+This is detrimental for future occupants of Units 5 for the life of the development and is unacceptable and should therefore be refused.

 DM10.5 In addition to the provision of private amenity space, proposals for new flatted development and major housing schemes will also need to incorporate high quality communal outdoor amenity space that is designed to be flexible, multifunctional, accessible and inclusive.